How to Grow a Pineapple

 Looking for more helpful tips like this for other plants?
 You would definitely enjoy my easy to read Happy Houseplants ebook !
 Check it out today.

-The cool thing about this is, you don’t have to start with an actual plant.
+The cool thing about this method is, you don’t have to start with an actual plant.
 You can literally grow a plant from a pineapple purchased at the grocery store – how fun is that!

 1 How to Grow a Pineapple